-As it was by the sin of sad woman that death seeped its cruel poison into the heart of man: so women are given the happy news that he who conquered death, once dead and now risen, has revived life itself.
+As it was by the sin of sad woman that death seeped its cruel poison into the heart of man:

+so women are given the happy news that he who conquered death, once dead and now risen, has revived life itself.

-My Jesus, my Lord, now that you are risen. why, oh why are you hiding from my eves?
-It is indeed true that faith can bring the heart to revere great mystery; but how can love be fully satisfied if it does not send its beloved from the eyes to the heart?
+My Jesus, my Lord, now that you are risen, why, oh why are you hiding from my eyes?
+It is indeed true that faith can bring the heart to revere great bring the heart to revere great mystery; but how can love be fully satisfied if it does not send its beloved from the eyes to the heart?
 I will seek you everywhere, and perhaps not in vain; for from one who truly seeks you, never, my sweet beloved, are you far.